Interlocking: History

 Railway interlocking is of British origin, where numerous patents were granted.
 In June 1856, John Saxby received the first patent for interlocking switches and signals.
-In 1868, Saxby (of Saxby & Farmer) was awarded a patent for what is known today in North America as “preliminary latch locking”.
-Preliminary latch locking became so successful that by 1873, 13,000 mechanical locking levers were employed on the London and North Western Railway alone.
+In 1868, Saxby (of Saxby & Farmer) was awarded a patent for what is known today in North America as preliminary latch locking.
+Preliminary latch locking became so successful that, by 1873, 13,000 mechanical locking levers were employed on the London and North Western Railway alone.

-The first experiment with mechanical interlocking in the United States took place in 1875 by J. M. Toucey and William Buchanan at Spuyten Duyvil Junction in New York on the New York Central and Hudson River Railroad (NYC&HRR).
-At the time, Toucey was General Superintendent and Buchanan was Superintendent of Machinery on the NYC&HRR.
+The first experiment with mechanical interlocking in the United States took place in 1875, by J. M. Toucey and William Buchanan, at Spuyten Duyvil Junction, in New York, on the New York Central and Hudson River Railroad (NYC&HRR).
+At the time, Toucey was General Superintendent, and Buchanan Superintendent of Machinery, of the NYC&HRR.
 Toucey and Buchanan formed the Toucey and Buchanan Interlocking Switch and Signal Company in Harrisburg, Pennsylvania in 1878.
 The first important installations of their mechanism were on the switches and signals of the Manhattan Elevated Railroad Company and the New York Elevated Railroad Company in 1877–78.
 Compared to Saxby's design, Toucey and Buchanans' interlocking mechanism was more cumbersome and less sophisticated, and so was not implemented very widely.
 Union Switch & Signal bought their company in 1882.

-As technology advanced the railway signaling industry looked to incorporate these new technologies into interlockings to increase the speed of route setting, the number of appliances controlled from a single point and to expand the distance that those same appliances could be operated from the point of control.
+As technology advanced, the railway signaling industry looked to incorporate these new technologies into interlockings to increase the speed of route setting and the number of appliances controlled from a single point and to expand the distance between the controlled appliances and the point of control.
 The challenge facing the signal industry was achieving the same level of safety and reliability that was inherent to purely mechanical systems.
 An experimental hydro-pneumatic interlocking was installed at the Bound Brook, New Jersey junction of the Philadelphia and Reading Railroad and the Lehigh Valley Railroad in 1884.
 By 1891, there were 18 hydro-pneumatic plants, on six railroads, operating a total of 482 levers.
 The installations worked, but there were serious defects in the design, and little saving of labour was achieved.